DavidT352/Prompting-Mortality-Chain-of-Thought-Experiments-on-Death-and-Peace/README.md

 ### Prompt

-1. What would you assume about me in terms of character based on our interactions so far?
+1. What would you infer about my character based on our interactions so far??

 2. Based on your conversations with me, do you think I'm a materialist/atheist or someone who believes in the non physical aspect of life?